-itizen Science is a way to harness the power of thousands of travellers around the world.
+Citizen Science is a way to harness the power of thousands of travellers around the world to observe, record, and report on natural phenomena.
 This is particularly useful in remote and isolated destinations like Antarctica, where it is challenging to support long-term academic observation teams.

 Scientific research in the Antarctic is often a costly, time-consuming and difficult task.
-Citizen Science Programs like ours aboard the Ocean Nova can help in the collection of invaluable data that can help us to better understand Antarctica and the issues it faces.
+Citizen Science Programs like ours, can help in the collection of invaluable data that can help us to better understand Antarctica and the issues it faces.